-In my opinion a cream pie has always got to be in the mix.
-Now whether that's a chocolate, vanilla, coconut, banana or butterscotch is always up for debate.
+In my opinion a cream pie has always got to be in the mix if you're making a few pies.
+Now whether that's a chocolate, vanilla, coconut, banana cream pie or butterscotch, that is always up for debate.

-For this combo experiment I wanted to really punch up the chocolate though.
-I made the chocolate custard a little extra chocolaty with bittersweet chocolate, so it still comes through strong and delicious next to the vanilla.
+For this combo experiment I wanted to really punch up the chocolate.
+I made the chocolate custard extra chocolaty with the addition of bittersweet chocolate.
+I wanted the chocolate flavor to comes through strong and delicious next to the vanilla.

 Why have just one when you can have two?
 Black Bottom Chocolate Cream Pie is a two-fer!

 Don't think it's too much trouble either.
-It’s hardly a bit more work than just making one filling.
+This double combo is hardly more work than just making one filling.
 The custards come together in a flash.

-- 1 single crust of Perfect Piecrust, prebaked in a 9-inch pie plate
+- 1 single crust of Perfect Piecrust prebaked in a 9-inch pie plate

 - ¾ cup granulated sugar

-- 3 tbsp unsweetened cocoa
+- 3 tablespoon unsweetened cocoa

 - ½ cup cornstarch